 U.S. GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan administrator has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2016 and 2015, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 Therefore, no provision for income taxes has been included in the Plan's financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes it is no longer subject to income tax examinations for years prior to 2011.
-However, in the event a correction would have to be made in connection with a future audit, both the IRS and Department of Labor could review previous years.

-10. RECONCILIATION OF FINANCIAL STATEMENTS TO FORM 5500
+9. RECONCILIATION OF FINANCIAL STATEMENTS TO FORM 5500

-A reconciliation of net assets available for benefits per the financial statements to the total net assets per the Form 5500 as of December 31, 2014 and 2013, and the increase in net assets per the financial statements to the net income per the Form 5500 for the year ended December 31, 2014, is as follows:
+A reconciliation of net assets available for benefits per the financial statements to the total net assets per the Form 5500 as of December 31, 2016 and 2015, and the increase in net assets per the financial statements to the net income per the Form 5500 for the year ended December 31, 2016, is as follows:

-2014 2013 Net assets available for benefits per the financial statements Deemed distributions \$ 1,860,107 - \$ 1,672,931 - Adjustment from contract value to fair value for fully benefit-responsive stable value fund 10,080 3,288 Total net assets per the Form 5500 \$ 1,870,187 \$ 1,676,219 Net increase in net assets before plan transfers per the financial statements Deemed distributions \$ 117,351 - \$ 240,342 Adjustment from contract value to fair value for fully benefit-responsive stable value fund - December 31, 2014 Adjustment from contract value to fair value for fully 10,080 3,288 benefit-responsive stable value fund - December 31, 2013 (3,288) (11,229) Net income per Form 5500 \$ 124,143 \$ 232,401
+2016 2015 Net assets available for benefits per the financial statements Deemed distributions Adjustment from contract value to fair value for fully \$ 2,012,115 \$ 1,891,324 - benefit-responsive stable value fund 321 Total net assets per the Form 5500 \$ 2,012,115 \$ 1,891,645 Net increase in net assets before plan transfers per the financial statements Deemed distributions \$ 144,946 - \$ (4,418) - Adjustment from contract value to fair value for fully benefit-responsive stable value fund - December 31, 2016 Adjustment from contract value to fair value for fully - 321 benefit-responsive stable value fund - December 31, 2015 (321) (10,080) Net income per Form 5500 \$ 144,625 \$ (14,177)

-Notes to Financial Statements December 31, 2014 and 2013 (Amounts in thousands)
+Notes to Financial Statements December 31, 2016 and 2015 (Amounts in thousands)

-11. SUBSEQUENT EVENTS
+10. SUBSEQUENT EVENTS

-Subsequent events were evaluated through October 13, 2015.
+Subsequent events were evaluated through October 10, 2017.
 Management determined that there are no additional events requiring disclosures in the financial statements.